Cosmoglobe/zodipy/README.md

 # Zodipy

 ## Description
-Zodipy is simulation tool used to obtain the simulated instantaneous emission as seen from an observer.
+Zodipy is a python tool that simulates the instantaneous Zodiacal emission as seen from an observer.

 ## Usage
 The following will produce a HEALPIX map at `NSIDE=128` of the simulated